 Our ability to compete in the highly competitive biotechnology and pharmaceutical industries depends upon our ability to attract and retain highly qualified managerial, scientific and medical personnel.
 The loss of the services of any of our executive officers, other key employees and other scientific and medical advisors, and an inability to find suitable replacements could result in delays in product development and harm our business.
 We are highly dependent on the management, research and development, clinical, financial, and business development expertise of David Happel, our Chief Executive Officer, Dr. Eduardo Martins, our Chief Medical Officer, Anthony Rimac, our Chief Financial Officer, and Elizabeth Rozek, our General Counsel and Chief Compliance Officer.
 On December 28, 2023, Mr. Rimac provided notice of his intent to step down as our Chief Financial Officer effective January 31, 2024.
-Contingent on the approval of our board of directors, we intend to appoint Joe Oriti, a director at Stout, a global advisory firm specializing in corporate finance, accounting and transaction advisory services, as our Interim Principal Financial Officer and Principal Accounting Officer following Mr. Rimac's departure to serve in such role while our board of directors conducts a search of potential candidates to replace Mr. Rimac.
-Mr. Oriti has served as a director at Stout since February 2023.
-Prior to joining Stout, he was a director at Riveron and SOLIC Capital serving clients in interim C-Suite roles.
-Mr. Oriti received his B.B.A. from Kent State University.
+Contingent on the approval of our board of directors, we intend to appoint Joe Oriti, Director of Stout, a global advisory firm specializing in corporate finance, accounting and transaction advisory services, as our Interim Principal Financial Officer following Mr. Rimac's departure to serve in such role while our board of directors conducts a search of potential candidates to replace Mr. Rimac.
 Each of our other executive officers may currently terminate their employment with us at any time.
 We do not currently maintain "key person" insurance for any of our executives or employees.